About closure

 1 | // `F` must be generic. |

-When a closure is defined, the compiler implicitly creates a new anonymous structure to store the captured variables inside, meanwhile implementing the functionality via one of the traits
+When a closure is defined, the compiler implicitly creates a new anonymous structure to store the captured variables inside, meanwhile implementing the functionality via one of the traits: Fn, FnMut or FnOnce for this unknown type.
+This type is assigned to the variable which is stored until calling.

 Since this new type if of unknown type, any usage in a function will require generics.
-However, an unbounded type parameter traits
+However, an unbounded type parameter traits: Fn, FnMut or FnOnce(which it implements) is sufficient to specify its type.

 Input functions